 Casual and comfortable clothing is best.
 Make sure you take clothes that you feel comfortable in, especially when it comes to your walking shoes.
 The newer quick-drying fabrics, shirts with ventilation and trousers that convert into shorts are all worth considering.

-Neutral or mute colours are recommended.
+Neutral or muted colours are recommended.
 White and/or bright colours are not recommended as they tend to either get dirty quickly or stand out.

 Wearing clothes in layers is the most practical way to cope with fluctuating day/night temperatures.
 As the day warms up you can peel off another layer.
-Then as it begins to cool toward evening, you can put them back on.
+Then you can put them back on as it begins to cool toward the evening.

-Ensure you have medication, in-case the worst happens i.e., diarrhoea, constipation, headaches, heartburn, insect repellent, hand sanitizer, bites (antihistamine), indigestion, sore throat (lozenges), eye drops, and most important – anti-malarial tablets.
+Ensure you have medication, in-case the worst happens i.e., diarrhoea, constipation, headaches, heartburn, insect repellent, hand sanitiser, bites (antihistamine), indigestion, sore throat (lozenges), eye drops, and most important – anti-malarial tablets.

-A good torch is a must.
+A good torch/flashlight is a must.
 It can be pitch black in the bush in the middle of the night.